Intelligence leaders are set to brief Congress on Trump's Iran strikes

 The meetings could turn contentious as many lawmakers feel they have been left in the dark on what led to the strikes and amid escalating tensions between the White House and Congress over the role of the United States internationally — disagreements that don’t always fall along party lines.

-Democrats have been generally suspicious of Trump’s strategy, and his motives abroad, but some believe the U.S. could have a role in supporting Israel against Iran.
+Democrats have been generally suspicious of the Republican president’s strategy, and his motives abroad, but some believe the U.S. could have a role in supporting Israel against Iran.
 Others strongly believe the U.S. should stay out of it.

 Some of Trump’s strongest Republican supporters agree with the Democrats, echoing his earlier arguments against “forever wars.”
 But many others in the party enthusiastically backed the strikes, saying he should have the power to act on his own.